mkaminsky11/cleat/README.md

 # ohmahgerd
-a tool to make web pages through the command line
+a tool to edit web pages through the command line